-Uganda, the Pearl of Africa, is known for its splendor, natural wonders, and amazing people.
+Uganda, the Pearl of Africa, has a biodiverse flora and fauna and is known for its splendor, natural wonders, and amazing people.
 Uganda has a wealth of unexploited natural resources and showcases a varied collection of habitats, landscapes and vegetation from open wooded savannah forest and acacia woodlands, tropical forest, riparian forests, montane forests, rocky outcrops, grasslands, marshes, sweeping valleys, craggy hills, bush thickets, and extensive wetlands.
 All these varied vegetation hosts abundant wildlife, primates, and birdlife.

-Being close to the equator and its location on the great African plateau gives it a remarkable biological and physical diversity.
+Being close to the equator and its location on the great African plateau gives it a remarkable biological and physical flora and fauna.
 Uganda has a consistently tropical hot climate and the temperatures are quite uniform throughout the year.
 Temperatures are also affected by the wide variation in altitude across the country.

 The presence of Lake Victoria provides moisture to the south, thus induces precipitation in the western shores.
 Without this lake, it would be dry and arid throughout the year.
 However, most regions receive between 1000mm to 2000mm of rainfall annually.